All churches have a history. God has been faithful in bringing us to this point in our journey.

 Soon Wally’s home was too small for the congregation.
-The far seeing folk purchased some land at Acheron Road, Mana and built a small Gospel Chapel on it.
+The far sighted folk purchased some land at Acheron Road, Mana and built a small church on it.
 Mana Gospel Chapel opened in 1962.
 The group met faithfully in this hall all through the 60’s, 70’s and 80’s.
 Being a Brethren church they looked after themselves, providing their own leadership and church teaching.
 Sister churches, Porirua and Titahi Bay Gospel Chapels opened about the same time as Porirua City expanded in the 1960’s.
 These three churches and the Brethren church in Tawa worked together.
 There was often an interchange of people and support during this time.

 The Move to Whitby

 Over time the church leaders saw that Whitby would be one of the main growth areas of the Porirua District, particularly when the new Council was formed in 1974 and directed its growth.
 The Acheron Road building became too small so the decision was made to move and relocate nearer to Whitby.
 They set money aside and eventually purchased land on the present site in 1996/97.
 At that stage the site was at the edge of Whitby, it was still surrounded by undeveloped land and the bluff around the present area was covered in pine trees.